Maria Dalle Donne: Education

-Devotion to teaching
+Career

 Subsequently, Maria decided to embark on the path to becoming a licensed teacher.
 In the Church of San Domenico, during May 23–24, 1800 Maria sustained three theses of a historical-medical nature on the function of the various organs and on the various therapeutic methods, standing up for three days to doctors and philosophers, strong in her scientific preparation.
 In the first thesis, "Ex Anatomia et Physiologia", she analyzes the structure and function of the different organs and apparatuses, comparing the theories of the past with those widespread in her time.
 It also constitutes a bibliographic review on female fertility, fetal malformations and blood circulation in the uterus.
 This paper reflected the gap between the considerable progress already made in the field of anatomy and the less significant progress achieved in physiology.
 With regard to certain topics such as fertilisation, placental circulation and fetal malformations, Dalle Donne expounded personal opinions that refer to the thought of her teacher Tarsizio Riviera.

 The second dissertation, entitled "Theses ex Universa Medicina", is a rapid and exhaustive excursus on the various therapies then in use.
 Considerable importance is attributed by Maria Dalle Donne to the rules of hygiene, which together are called dietetic medicine.
 Observing the rules of hygiene makes life healthier and ensures that recourse to surgical or pharmacological therapy is limited.
 The chapter on surgery provides information about the interventions practiced at the end of the eighteenth century and they probability of success; for example, operations on the viscera were impossible because of the lack of anaesthesia and asepsis.
 The work also includes a section dedicated to medical therapy in which Maria Dalle Donne affirms that, for a correct and efficient therapy, a good diagnosis is fundamental.
 Lastly, two interesting aspects are: nosology, which is based mainly on the set of symptoms rather than on aetiology, and the exposition of the most used therapeutic substances, such as cinchona, mercury, iron and opium.